Subprocessor List

 |---|---|---|---|---|

-| Amazon Web Services, Inc. | Cloud compute, object storage, encryption key management, and AI model inference (EC2, S3, KMS, Bedrock).
-Bedrock is currently configured with Anthropic Claude US-only inference profiles for the analytical agent and sub-agents, Amazon Nova Micro for utility tasks such as automatic naming, and separately configured Bedrock model IDs for document classification and document field extraction. | All Customer Personal Data — at rest, in transit, and during AI inference | United States (us-east-1) | SOC 1, SOC 2 Type II, ISO 27001, ISO 27017, ISO 27018, ISO 27701, FedRAMP Moderate, HIPAA-eligible |
+| Amazon Web Services, Inc. | Cloud compute, object storage, key management, and AI model inference (EC2, S3, KMS, Bedrock; US-only Bedrock inference profiles) | All Customer Personal Data, at rest, in transit, and during AI inference | United States (us-east-1) | SOC 1, SOC 2 Type II, ISO 27001/27017/27018/27701, FedRAMP Moderate |

-| Supabase, Inc. | Managed PostgreSQL database and authentication services | Platform metadata, audit/session/tool records, authentication credentials, catalog records, findings, intelligence, observations, document citations, and Customer-derived snippets needed for workflow and auditability.
-Raw uploaded source files and DuckDB table files are not stored in Supabase. | United States | SOC 2 Type II |
+| Supabase, Inc. | Managed PostgreSQL database and authentication; platform metadata, audit/session records, authentication credentials, catalog, findings, and Customer-derived metadata.
+Raw uploaded source files and DuckDB files are not stored in Supabase. | Platform and Customer-derived metadata | United States | SOC 2 Type II |

-| Vercel, Inc. | Frontend hosting, content delivery, and Vercel Web Analytics for the customer-facing web application and public Site | Web application assets; session tokens in transit; aggregated/no-cookie page and event analytics for Site and Service usage | United States | SOC 2 Type II, ISO 27001, PCI DSS, EU-US Data Privacy Framework, HIPAA-supporting, TISAX |
+| Vercel, Inc. | Frontend hosting, content delivery, and cookieless Web Analytics | Web application assets; session tokens in transit; aggregated, no-cookie usage analytics | United States | SOC 2 Type II, ISO 27001 |

 Planned changes